Making sense of RMDs

 If you continue working past age 73, you have to take a required minimum distribution (RMD) from your IRA.
 However, you may qualify for an exception from taking RMDs from your current workplace saving plan, such as a 401(k), 403(b), or small-business account, if:

-If you meet all the criteria above, you may delay taking an RMD from the account until April 1 of the year after you retire.
+Unless your plan requires you start required minimum distributions (RMDs) by age 73, you may delay taking an RMD from the account until April 1 of the year after you retire if you meet all the criteria above.
 Keep in mind that this does not apply to IRAs or other accounts you may hold with companies you no longer work for.

 Your RMD is generally determined by dividing your tax-deferred retirement account balance as of December 31 of the preceding year by a life expectancy factor.
 Your life expectancy factor corresponds with your age in the IRS Uniform Lifetime Table (PDF).

-However, if your spouse is your sole beneficiary and is more than 10 years younger than you, you will use the IRS Joint Life and Last Survivor Expectancy Table (PDF).
+However, if your spouse is your sole beneficiary and is more than 10 years younger than you, you can use the IRS Joint Life and Last Survivor Expectancy Table (PDF).

 You can also calculate your own RMD by using our RMD Calculator.